-Our resources on the Rena are about where the land meets the sea.
-We have 15,134 km of coastline with extensive marine habitat.
-Land and sea are intricately linked, one impacting on the other – an ecosystem needing care and protection.
+The resources in this collection are about where the land meets the sea.
+New Zealand has 15,134 km of coastline with extensive marine habitat.
+Land and sea are intricately linked, one impacting on the other – an ecosystem that needs care and protection.

-Then disaster strikes.
-In the early hours of 5 October 2011, the 236 m cargo vessel Rena strikes the Astrolabe Reef about 12 nautical miles off the Tauranga coast and becomes grounded.
-The ship is carrying 1368 containers, 1700 tonnes of heavy fuel oil and about 70 tonnes of diesel in its tanks.
-Concern for the ecosystem rises over the next weeks as the stranded ship slowly splits and spills hundreds of tonnes of thick fuel oil and dozens of containers into the sea.
-This causes sickness and death in the seabird wildlife and pollutes the Bay of Plenty coastline.
-After the emergency clean-up, the big question asked by everyone is, “How long will the environment take to recover?”
+In the early hours of 5 October 2011, the 236 m cargo vessel Rena struck the Astrolabe Reef about 12 nautical miles off the Tauranga coast and became grounded.
+The ship carried 1,368 containers, 1,700 tonnes of heavy fuel oil and about 70 tonnes of diesel in its tanks.
+Concern for the ecosystem rose as the stranded ship slowly split and spilled hundreds of tonnes of thick fuel oil and dozens of containers into the sea.
+This caused sickness and death in the seabird wildlife and polluted the Bay of Plenty coastline.
+After the emergency clean-up, the big question asked by everyone was, “How long would the environment take to recover?”

-For a complete timeline of the Rena disaster, go to Maritime New Zealand’s website.
+For a timeline and more information on the Rena disaster, go to Maritime New Zealand’s website.
 It also has daily incident reports beginning on the morning of the stranding.

 Report from the New Zealand Coastal Society looking back on New Zealand's worst maritime environmental disaster after three years.
 This report covers topics ranging from community involvement, wildlife response and oil spill modelling, it includes a discussion on the legal implications of the incident.

 The final report on the Rena grounding by the Transport Accident Investigation Commission, released on 18 December 2014.